Chocolat Poulain

 Chocolat Poulain ([ʃɔkɔla pulɛ̃]) is one of the oldest chocolate brands in France.
 It is known particularly for its bars of eating- and cooking-chocolate, as well as its Poulain Orange product, which is a chocolate drink mix.
 The icon of the brand is a jumping foal, which is a wordplay on the creator's name "Poulain", which is French for foal.

 Victor-Auguste Poulain began the mass production of chocolate in 1848 in Blois, France, before forming a limited company in 1893.
 He believed that a commercial future in chocolate would be found by selling to the masses and was innovative in industrialising the production of chocolate and in widespread marketing campaigns targeting children and families.
-In 1975, Chocolat Poulain was the sponsor of the mountains classification in the Tour de France when its distinctive polka jersey was introduced; the jersey's design was based on their chocolate bars that were covered in a polka dot wrapper.
+In 1975, Chocolat Poulain was the sponsor of the mountains classification in the Tour de France when its distinctive polka jersey was introduced; the jersey's design was based on the jersey of the pre-War cyclist Henri Lemoine and later, due to its popularity, the design was adopted for wrapping of their chocolate bars.

 The company was bought by Cadbury Schweppes in 1988.
-It was sold to Kraft Food in 2010 (later Mondelēz International) and since 2017 belongs to Eurazeo.
+It was sold to Kraft Foods in 2010 (later Mondelēz International) and since 2017 belongs to Eurazeo.